HomeAndhra PradeshAP EAPCET 2026 Caste Wise Cutoff & Eligibility: Category-Wise Ranks, Reservation Rules...

 1. Understanding the Concept of “Closing Rank”

-Before diving into the numbers, it is essential to understand what a cutoff rank (or closing rank) actually is.
+Before examining the cutoff data, it is important to understand what a cutoff rank (or closing rank) actually means.

-For example, if the CSE closing rank for JNTU Kakinada for a BC-B candidate is 4,500, it means any BC-B candidate with a rank higher than 4,500 was likely not allotted a seat in that specific branch during that phase.
+For example, if the CSE closing rank for JNTU Kakinada under the BC-B category is 4,500, it means that BC-B candidates with a rank higher than 4,500 were generally not allotted a seat in that branch during that counselling phase.

 2. Expected Caste-Wise Cutoff for Top Branches (2026)